wenjian-zhou/mitsuba_install_macOS/README.md

 Remember that you should make the change in both CCFLAGS and LINKFLAGS.

 7. Go to /mitsuba/dependencies folder, open the file named 'version', delete everything in it (which is a string '0.6.0').

-8. Create a file 'version.txt' and type 0.6.0 in the txt (also in the dependencies folder).
+8. Create a file 'version.txt' and input '0.6.0'(also in the dependencies folder).

 9. Go to /mitsuba/build folder, open SConscript.configure, in line 283, change

 ```